TAP DANCE RESOURCES

 Always be safe and kind to your body.

-METRONOME APP
+METRONOME

+What’s a metronome?
+A nifty device used to keep time / hold a tempo.
 A metronome is a great practice tool, and one that I recommend to all my students when getting started.
 This will help you to chart your progress when practicing, and see that you’re actually speeding up!

 Free options:

-For IOS / iPhone users: Pro Metronome or Precision Metronome and Timer
+For IOS / iPhone users: Pro Metronome or Precision Metronome and Timer.

 For Android: Pro Metronome